simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 As we can see from the constructor in the EventStoreAggregateRepository class the EventStoreAggregateRepository has to collaborators as dependencies, the EventStore and the AggregateQualifiedNameProvider.
 We will have a closer look at the QualifiedNameProvider later in the Conventions and workarounds section.
 The implementation of the EventStore can be found in the KtormEventStore class.
-As in the name of the class the KtormEventStore is using Ktorm as the ORM to interact with the database.
+As in the name of the class the KtormEventStore is using Ktorm<cite>[^2]<cite>. as the ORM to interact with the database.
 We will not go into the details of Ktorm here but can see that it provides us with a type safe query DSL to interact with the database.
 To get the events for an aggregate we have to query the event table in the database, filter the events by the aggregate ID and order the events by the timestamp.
 The events are then mapped to the corresponding event class and returned as a list of events.